fp7/ij-gradle-mono-repo/README.md

 # Repro parallel model fetching

-To reproduce, import into intellij enable gradle parallel model fetching.
+To reproduce, run `./gradlew :plugin1:dependencies :plugin2:dependencies`
 It is a race condition, so it sometimes succeeds.
-In that case, delete `.intellijPlatform/localPlatformArtifacts` and reimport into intellij.
+In that case, delete `.intellijPlatform/localPlatformArtifacts` and re-run.

 After a few tries it should fail with